 In the months of summer, Narkanda is a quiet little hill station where people arrive to avoid the scorching heat of the plains.
-But in the months of winter, this small village turns into a well known ski resort.
+But in the months of winter, this small village turns into a well-known ski resort.
 Snowfall in Narkanda buries this entire region under a thick sheet of snow; making the small slopes here perfect for families to try their hand at skiing.

 Journey So Far:

-After mid December, it can snow anytime in Shimla, Kufri and Narkanda.
+After mid-December, it can snow anytime in Shimla, Kufri, and Narkanda.
 The months of January and February however are the ones when it snows heaviest here; so much that sometimes it can even block the roads for several days altogether.
 The intensity and frequency both reduce by March.

 Narkanda to Hatu Peak

-After trying for 15 mins, I realized that I might miss the sunrise myself if I wasted too much time here in waking Shoaib up.
+After trying for 15 mins, I realized that I might miss the sunrise myself if I wasted too much time with him.
 I hurriedly got ready and stepped out of the room.
 Thankfully though, the hotel owner was awake and the front door was open.

 The Dog Incident

 I knew that those dogs were here at the peak because I saw them the day before.
-But I thought they were used to seeing human beings up here; and had no idea that they would actually charge at me.
-Maybe it was because I was up there too early; and at that time I was the only one standing there.
+But I thought they were used to seeing human beings up here and had no idea that they would actually charge at me.
+Maybe it was because I was up there too early.
+At that time I was the only one standing there.

 Sunrise at Hatu Peak

 If it was 1 or 2 dogs, I could have managed to scare them away.
-But it was a whole pack and I knew that if they attacked, they might just end up killing me or push me down the mountain slope.
+But it was a whole pack and I knew that if they attacked, they might just end up killing me or push me down the mountain.
 I stood motionless, just looking at the dogs and as they got closer, they slowed down and stopped barking.

 I spent about half an hour at the top taking multiple pictures of the sunrise.
 No one else arrived and it was just me up there all the time.
-A few of the dogs gathered around me and gave me company.
+A few of the dogs gathered around me and gave me the company.
 After the sun was up and I had taken several shots, it was time to ride down.

 Once back in Narkanda, I stopped at a restaurant to eat something.
-When the restaurant owner came to know that I was up at Hatu this early; he gasped and told me that I shouldn’t have gone alone as wild animals come out at night in the jungle.
+When the restaurant owner came to know that I was up at Hatu this early, he gasped and told me that I shouldn’t have gone alone as wild animals come out at night in the jungle.
 He told me that there had been several incidents of people getting attacked and this is the reason why no one stays at Hatu temple at night.

 I just smiled at him and sipped down my coffee while thinking about how I too almost got attacked by the dogs.
 I came back to our hotel to find Shoaib still sleeping.
 With nothing else to do, I too crawled in the bed and was soon fast asleep.